0923 Manager II, Communications Center Manager

 Candidates will be prompted to complete a Supplemental Questionnaire as part of the online employment application.
 This Minimum Qualification Supplemental Questionnaire is designed to obtain specific information regarding an applicant's experience in relation to the Minimum Qualifications for this position.
 Applicants must also complete the official application.
 It is essential that applicants provide complete information in identifying their education, experience and training.
 The Minimum Qualification Supplemental Questionnaire will be used to evaluate if the applicant possesses the required minimum qualifications.

-A passing score must be achieved on the Supervisory Test Battery in order to continue in the selection process.
+A passing score must be achieved on the Basic Supervisory Exam in order to continue in the selection process.
 This is a standardized examination, and, therefore, test questions and answers are not available for public inspection or review.

-Scores attained on the Supervisory Test Battery will be valid and 'banked' for three years, starting from the date of the examination.
-This means that, during this three-year time period, you will not be required to take the Supervisory Test Battery.
-The Supervisory Test Battery may be used for many other classes; therefore your test score may be applied to one or more of these classes if you choose to apply to future recruitments.
-If the selection process for the future announcement is held within one year of the date of this examination and it includes the Supervisory Test Battery, your score will be automatically applied to that announcement.
-However, after one year, you have the option to either (a) apply your test score to the other announcement or (b) re-take the Supervisory Test Battery.
-Re-testing is permitted no sooner than one year from the date of the examination and only in association with your eligibility for another announcement for which the Supervisory Test Battery is used.
+Scores attained on the Basic Supervisory Exam will be valid and 'banked' for three years, starting from the date of the examination.
+This means that, during this three-year time period, you will not be required to take this test again should you apply and be found eligible for a future announcement for which this particular test is used.
+Please note this test is used for other supervisory classes therefore your test score may be applied to one or more of these classes if you choose to apply to future recruitments.
+If the test for the future announcement is held within one year of the date of this examination, your score will be automatically applied to that announcement.
+However, after one year, you have the option to either (a) apply your test score to the other announcement or (b) re-take the test.
+Re-testing is permitted no sooner than one year from the date of the examination and only in association with your eligibility for another announcement for which this test is used.
 Please note that, should you re-test, your re-test score would become your official score since it is the most recent.